 Japchae is a stir-fried vegan Korean sweet potato glass noodle that is mixed with vegetables and seasoned with soy sauce and sesame oil.
 It is a popular side dish that is served in most Korean restaurants.

-One time, my Korean friend invited me to one of the most popular Korean dining places in Cebu city called Samgyupsalamat, a barbecue restaurant that serves unlimited beef or pork to grill.
-In that restaurant, they serve many delicious side dishes along with the meat, and one side dishes that I enjoyed a lot is their stir-fried vegan Korean glass noodles called Japchae.
+I remember in a Korean restaurant in the Philippines, they serve many delicious side dishes along with the meat, and one side dishes that I enjoyed a lot is their stir-fried vegan Korean glass noodles called Japchae.